+Gibbons’ arms are much longer than their legs, and, using an arm-over-arm swinging movement called brachiation, they can swing faster through trees than a person can run on the ground.
+They can leap 40 feet at speeds of 35 miles per hour while 200 feet above the ground.
+Their small thumbs allow their long fingers to hook over branches, making it easy to swing from branch to branch.
+They occasionally walk upright (bipedally) on branches or on the ground using their arms for balance.
+They spend most of their time in the crown (upper part) of the forest canopy and sleep in the forks of branches at night.
 Gibbons play an important role in maintaining the health of the forests in which they live.
 Consuming mostly fruit, they are vital seed dispersers.
 Gibbons usually forage throughout the day, but feed mostly in the morning.
 They live in small family groups consisting of a mated pair with up to four dependent offspring.
 Females are pregnant for seven months, and typically give birth to one infant born with buff-colored hair like its mother.
 The infant’s color changes to black at about six months.
-Then, males stay black and females change back to buff.
-When conflict between maturing offspring and their parents intensifies, the sub-adults are driven out of the group.
-This behavior prevents inbreeding.
-Little is known about this species’ lifespan in the wild, but based on studies in zoos it’s believed these gibbons can live up to 50 years.
+Males stay black, but females change back to buff.
+Offspring stay with their family for six to eight years, after which they move or are chased away so they can start their own families.

-These apes are omnivorous, eating fruits, leaves, insects, and birds eggs.
+These apes are omnivorous, eating fruits, leaves, insects, birds, and eggs.

 These apes are about two feet in height and weigh roughly 18 pounds.
 Their lifespan is up to 50 years.